forrestjs/forrestjs/packages/service-fastify/README.md

 ### FASTIFY_HACKS_BEFORE

 This hook fires before any other step.<br>
-It receives a direct referenct to the `fastify` instance.
+It receives a direct reference to the `fastify` instance.

 ### FASTIFY_PLUGIN